ftp-sync/ftp-sync.github.io/src/_pages/doc/configuration.md

 # Server

-Server holds data necessary for server configuration.
+`server` holds data necessary for server configuration.
 You have to choose a server `type` in the configuration and use the below corresponding fields.

 ## FTP